 It’s easy to add custom fonts in the Android Studio project.
-First, visit the Google Fonts website to download fonts.
+First, visit the Google Fonts website.
+It is a library of 1504 open-source font families and beautiful icons.
 For this article, I’m using Poppins font.
+Open the fonts page and click on the “Download family” button.

 From the “Resource type” menu, select font and click on the OK button.